 Work on an Outline

-No matter what deductive essay topics you explore, you should start from creating an outline.
+No matter what deductive essay topics you explore, you should start by creating an outline.
 Here is the most common essay structure:

 - Introduction (premise) + a thesis statement in the end